git-saj/discord-video-streamer/README.md

 2. Right-click on your server name
 3. Select "Copy ID"

-### Get Channel ID

-1. Right-click on the voice channel
-2. Select "Copy ID"

 ### Get User ID

 1. Right-click on your username
 2. Select "Copy ID"

+**Note:** You no longer need to get channel IDs - the bot automatically joins whatever voice channel you're in!

 ## Performance Tuning 🔧